Edmonton Oilers: WHA years (1972–1979)

 The Oilers drew fans with players such as defenceman and team captain Al Hamilton, goaltender Dave Dryden and forwards Blair MacDonald and Bill Flett.
 However, a relatively little-noticed move in 1976 had an important impact on the history of the franchise.
 That year, journeyman forward Glen Sather was acquired by the Oilers.
 It turned out to be his final season as a player and he was named player-coach late in the season, moving to the bench full-time after the season.
 Sather was the coach or general manager of the Oilers for the next 23 years.

-Although the Oilers' on-ice performance for most of the WHA's history was mediocre, they remained relatively well-supported and financially stable by WHA standards.
+Although the Oilers' on-ice performance for most of the WHA's history was mediocre, they remained well-supported and financially stable by WHA standards.
 In 1976, Hunter and Allard sold the franchise to Vancouver real estate tycoon Nelson Skalbania, who later became notorious for flipping property, both real and franchised.
 Skalbania soon made local businessman Peter Pocklington a full partner, then sold his shares to him the following year.
 The team's fortunes improved dramatically in 1978 when Pocklington acquired underage player Wayne Gretzky, as well as goaltender Eddie Mio and forward Peter Driscoll, for cash, from Skalbania's recently folded Indianapolis Racers.

 His first year of WHA experience prevented Gretzky from being an official 1979–80 NHL rookie; his first and only WHA season, 1978–79, saw the Oilers finish first in the WHA standings, posting a league-best 48–30–2 record.
-However, Edmonton failed to win the championship, as they fell to the Winnipeg Jets in the Avco World Trophy Final.
+However, Edmonton failed to win the championship, as they fell to the Winnipeg Jets in the Avco World Trophy finals.
 Dave Semenko of the Oilers scored the last goal in WHA history in the third period of the final game, which they lost 7–3.

-The Oilers joined the NHL for 1979–80, along with fellow WHA teams Hartford Whalers, Quebec Nordiques, and the Jets following a merger agreement between the two leagues.
+The Oilers joined the NHL for 1979–80, along with fellow WHA teams Hartford Whalers, Quebec Nordiques and the Jets following a merger agreement between the two leagues.
 Of these four teams, only Edmonton has avoided relocation and renaming; the Nordiques became the Colorado Avalanche in 1995, the Jets became the Phoenix Coyotes in 1996 and the Whalers became the Carolina Hurricanes in 1997.